MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/service-packaging-ignore-files.md

 ms.custom: devx-track-azdevcli
 ---

-# Configure service packaging ignore files
+# Configure service packaging file inclusions and exclusions

 The Azure Developer CLI (`azd`) enables you to specify files and directories that should be excluded from the deployment package for App Service and Function Apps, providing fine-grained control at the service level.
 In this article, you learn how to configure specialized ignore files to gain more control over the packaging process.

-## Understand packaging ignore files
+## Understand service packaging ignore files

 There are two different types of ignore files you can use to influence the packaging process: